KnpLabs/php-github-api/README.markdown

     $issues = $github->getIssueApi()->getList('ornicar', 'php-github-api', 'open');

-Returns an array of issues as described in [http://develop.github.com/p/issues.html](http://develop.github.com/p/issues.html)
+Returns an array of issues.

 ### Search issues in a project

     $issues = $github->getIssueApi()->search('ornicar', 'php-github-api', 'closed', 'bug');

-Returns an array of closed issues matching the "bug" term, as described in [http://develop.github.com/p/issues.html](http://develop.github.com/p/issues.html)
+Returns an array of closed issues matching the "bug" term,.

 ### Get information about an issue

     $issue = $github->getIssueApi()->show('ornicar', 'php-github-api', 1);

-Returns an array of information about the issue as described in [http://develop.github.com/p/issues.html](http://develop.github.com/p/issues.html)
+Returns an array of information about the issue.

 ### Open a new issue